Dr Emma Ravichandran BDS.MFDS recently spoke to The Lady Magazine regarding the rise of tweakments (non-invasive cosmetic procedures).

 Cosmetic surgery is big business in the UK – worth an estimated £3 billion a year, according to research.
 By far the most popular treatments are non-surgical procedures – also known as non-invasive – which account for nine out of ten of all cosmetic processes.

-But despite their huge rise in popularity, the field remains largely unregulated – virtually anyone can set up a Botox clinic, regardless of any medical expertise.
+But despite their huge rise in popularity, the field remains largely unregulated – virtually anyone can set up an aesthetic clinic, regardless of any medical expertise.
 So if you have decided to give a tweakment a try, how do you go about choosing a reliable practititioner?

 Dr Emma Ravichandran is joing owner of the Clinetix clinic in Glasgow.
 She recommends you do your homework – and don’t be fooled by glamourous adverts and luxurious clinics.
 “Try to get recommendation from people who have had treatments – look at the work of the practitoner – not just the clinic,’ she says.
 Make sure you are given a full consultation and medical questionnaire before you sign on the dotted line; if you have any doubts, don’t do it.”

-Botox injections to reduce wrinkles usually costs around £200 – £250 per area treated and will last around three to six months.
-Fillers, used to ‘plump out’ the skin, especially around the mouth and cheeks, cost a bit more but last around six to 18 months, depending on the type of treatment.
+Anti-wrinkle injections to reduce wrinkles usually costs around £200 – £250 per area treated and will last around three to six months.
+Fillers used to ‘plump out’ the skin, especially around the mouth and cheeks, cost a bit more but last around six to 18 months, depending on the type of treatment.

 The best advice is to use a doctor who is a member of an industry association such as the British Assoication of Aesthetic Plastic Surgeons (BAAPS).
 Being a member meas the clinic is regulated – and the practitioner insured.
 So what tweakment should you have?